YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The location of the global directory is pointed to by the Intrinsic Special Variable $ZGBLDIR.
 YottaDB processes initialize $ZBGLDIR at process startup from the environment variable ydb_gbldir and can modify it during execution.
 For example, with a simple SET $ZGBLDIR command, a process can switch back and forth between development and testing databases.

 Consider a global variable ^TMP that holds only temporary data that is no longer meaningful when a system is rebooted.
-A global directory can map ^TMP to region TEMP that maps to a database file called scratch.dat, with all other globals mapped to mumps.dat.
-A global directory allows the separation of persistent data (mumps.dat) from non-persistent data(scratch.dat), so that each database file may get appropriately configured for operations — for example, the database administrator may choose to exclude scratch.dat from backup/archival procedures or periodically delete and recreate scratch.dat using MUPIP CREATE.
+A global directory can map ^TMP to region TEMP that maps to a database file called scratch.dat, with all other globals mapped to yottadb.dat.
+A global directory allows the separation of persistent data (yottadb.dat) from non-persistent data(scratch.dat), so that each database file may get appropriately configured for operations — for example, the database administrator may choose to exclude scratch.dat from backup/archival procedures or periodically delete and recreate scratch.dat using MUPIP CREATE.

 Consider the following illustration:

 .. image:: globaldir.png

 There are four M global variables--^Horse, ^Crab, ^Platypus, and ^Lobster. ^Horse and ^Platypus map to region MAMMALS that maps to database file linnaeus.dat and ^Crab and ^Lobster map to region CRUSTACEANS that maps to database file brunnich.dat.
-The default namespace * maps to a region called DEFAULT that maps to database file mumps.dat. * denotes all globals other than the explicitly named ^Horse, ^Platypus, ^Crab, and ^Lobster.
+The default namespace * maps to a region called DEFAULT that maps to database file yottadb.dat. * denotes all globals other than the explicitly named ^Horse, ^Platypus, ^Crab, and ^Lobster.
 All globals store data in their respective database files.
 Each database file has a single active journal file.
 To enforce access restrictions on globals so that only mammalogists have access to ^Horse and ^Platypus and only carcinologists have access to ^Crab and ^Lobster, one just needs to assign appropriate read/write permissions to linnaeus.dat and brunnich.dat.

 .. note::
    Each database file can have a single active journal file.
 A journal can be linked to its predecessor journal file to form a chain of journal files.